 postTable A table of cell counts which should have the same structure as the output of calcDPCTable(skillLevels, obsLevels, lnAlphas, betas, rules, link, linkScale).
-As zero counts would cause problems, the prior conditional probability table is normally added to the counts to make the arugment a posterior counts. skillLevels A list of character vectors giving names of levels for each of the condition vari- ables. obsLevels A character vector giving names of levels for the output variables from highest to lowest.
+As zero counts would cause problems, the prior conditional probability table is normally added to the counts to make the argument a posterior counts. skillLevels A list of character vectors giving names of levels for each of the condition variables. obsLevels A character vector giving names of levels for the output variables from highest to lowest.
 As a special case, can also be a vector of integers. lnAlphas A list of vectors of initial values for the log slope parameters.
 Its length should be 1 or length(obsLevels)-1.
-The required length of the individual compo- nent vectors depends on the choice of rule (and is usually either 1 or the length of skillLevels). betas A list of vectors of initial values for the difficulty (-intercept) parameters.
-Its length should be 1 or length(obsLevels)-1.
-The required length of the individual component vectors depends on the choice of rule (and is usually either 1 or the length of skillLevels). rules A list of functions for computing effective theta (see Details).
-Its length should be length(obsLevels)-1 or 1 (implying that the same rule is applied for every gap.) link The function that converts a table of effective thetas to probabilities linkScale Initial values for the optional scale parameter for the link function.
-This is only used with certain choices of link function.
-Q This should be a Q matrix indicating which parent variables are relevant for which state transitions.
-It should be a number of states minus one by number of parents logical matrix.
-As a special case, if all variable are used for all levels, then it can be a scalar value.
+The required length of the individual component vectors depends on the choice of rule (and is usually either 1 or the length of skillLevels).